Safely Working on Green Roofs

 Fall accidents, injuries, and deaths happen in the workplace, every year.
 According to Occupational Healthy and Safety (OHS) Canada, more than 40,000 workers get hurt each year because of falls.
 These accidents are a result of poor safety practices, failure to set up proper protective equipment and lack of training.

-Green roof workers often need to get close to the edge of the roof.
-Protecting installers and maintenance crews on a green roof is not an option.
+Building owners are required to provide contractors with a workplace free from recognized hazards.
+Green roof workers often need to get close to the edge of the roof during installation and maintenance.
+Protecting installers and maintenance crews on a green roof is not optional.
 It is a necessity and required by law.
 The Canadian Centre for Occupational Health and Safety (CCOHS) provides a list of legislation from across Canada that requires very specific fall protection measures in addition to personal protective equipment (PPE).
 Let’s read how to keep everyone safe on a green roof.

 Good Design – Getting it Right From the Start

+While the employer and workers are required to take the necessary steps to reduce risk, fall prevention starts with the designer.
 Safe design of a structure is critical to reduce or eliminate fall hazards during the construction phase, and for the routine maintenance that follows.
 Maintenance requirements for green roofs should be planned for at the design stage, and provision needs to be made for safety systems so that work can be carried out safely.
-If possible, a walkout is ideal for roofs that require regular access.
-Otherwise, safe access points are very important as are footpaths and walkways for maintenance crews.
-Additionally, all green roofs from a height of 2.4 metres (8 feet) and higher should have fall prevention and fall arrest systems designed at the start to ensure rooftop safety for all.

 Basic Types of Fall Protection

-A travel-restraint system keeps you from getting too close to an unprotected edge.
-There are two types of travel-restraint systems: fixed (attached) and ballasted (free standing).
+Lifeline and anchor systems are available as fixed (attached) and ballasted (free standing).
 Ballasted is ideal in retrofit green roofs or when fixed roof anchors are not feasible.
 For information on ballasted anchors, contact NLSM.

 Worker Training: Keep Everyone Safe & Smiling